Bio & Incident Details

 Offender: One committed suicide; One apprehended

-Officer Brian Winder was shot and killed by two men, one of which he had arrested earlier in the week for selling illegal copies of CDs and DVDs.
+Police Officer Brian Winder was shot and killed by two men, one of whom he had arrested earlier in the week for selling counterfeit copies of CDs and DVDs.

-Officer Winder responded to a 911 call at approximately 2100 hours, in which the caller asked authorities to remove someone from their residence.
-When Officer Winder arrived, he was warned that one of the men might be armed.
-The officer spotted two people who fit the description and called out to them.
+Officer Winder responded to a 911 call at approximately 9:00 pm in which the caller asked authorities to remove someone from their residence.
+When he arrived he was warned that one of the men might be armed.
+He spotted two people who fit the description and called out to them.
 Both suspects fled into a liquor store on Edmondson Avenue.
 As Officer Winder approached the store, the suspects opened fire from within, striking Officer Winder twice in the legs and once in the chest just above his vest.
 One suspect then exited the store and continued firing at the officer.